porsager/postgres/README.md

 When using SASL authentication the server responds with a signature at the end of the authentication flow which needs to match the one on the client.
 This is to avoid [man in the middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 If you receive this error the connection was canceled because the server did not reply with the expected signature.

-##### RESERVED_METHOD_NAME
-> X is a reserved method name

-When implementing custom types, the name of the type is used for the method added to the `sql` object.
-There are a few reserved method names which can't be used.
-This is one of them.

 ##### NOT_TAGGED_CALL
 > Query not called as a tagged template literal